 Continuous light is sunlight, or incandescent, or fluorescent, etc. — always on, longer than shutter speed duration.
 Continuous meaning the light is present when shutter opens, and is still present when shutter closes.
 The shutter and sensor sees the light as being Continuous, always there.

-Flash is near-instantaneous light - only on for an extremely brief pulse, shorter than shutter speed duration.
+Flash is near-instantaneous light (except for HSS flash) and is only on for an extremely brief pulse, shorter than shutter speed duration.
 One plus is that the very fast flash duration is how high speed photography is done.
 It can stop extreme motion very well.
 The speedlight can be much faster (shorter duration) than any possible shutter speed, like perhaps up to 1/30,000 second (at low power level, up close) to stop hummingbird wings.

 But this is a huge difference, and flash exposure works very differently than continuous light.
 Flash is unaffected by a shutter speed longer than itself.
 But both light sources are often present (continuous ambient and very brief flash), so we need to pay attention to both types of light, both sets of rules.
 Any flash picture often involves these two separate exposures (Part 4).